rocket111185/voda/docs/voda-usage.md

 |PASS| Result equals to expected.
 ```

-The comparison if based on `deepStrictEqual` from the
+The comparison is based on `deepStrictEqual` from the
 standard module `assert`, so you can check even the matrices.

 But what if we compare two objects?